Q&A – Oropouche fever

 Is this the first time there has been expectant mother to child transmission?

 To date, Brazil is the only country to report possible cases of maternal to fetus transmission of Oropouche during pregnancy.
-The only previous similar observation was during an outbreak of Oropouche in Manaus between 1980 and 1981, where the virus was detected in nine pregnant women and two miscarried.
+The only previous similar observation reported in the scientific literature was during an outbreak of Oropouche in Manaus, Brazil, between 1980 and 1981, where OROV infection was observed in nine pregnant women, two of which miscarried.

 How is Oropouche diagnosed?